Optomechanical quantum bus for donor spins in silicon: Spin readout via changes in the mechanical resonance frequency

 In the numerical simulations, the linewidths are implemented by introducing decay channels for the qubit and mechanical resonator with the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation

 where $\hat{A}_k$ are the jump operators corresponding to the decay channels and $\kappa_k$ are their decay rates.
-In our case, $\hat{\rho}$ is the density matrix of the total qubit--mechanics system, the jump operators are $\hat{A}_1 = \hat{a}$, $\hat{A}_2 = \hat{a}^\dagger$ for the dissipation and heating of the mechanical resonator, $\hat{A}_3 = \hat{\sigma}_-$, $\hat{A}_4 = \hat{\sigma}_+$ for the qubit $T_1$ process, and $\hat{A}_5 = \hat{\sigma}_z$ for the qubit $T_2$ process, and the unitary part is governed by the dressed qubit--phonon Hamiltonian $\hat{H}^{qm}_{\rho}$ in Eq.~\eqref{dressedQubitH}.
-The decay rates $\kappa_k$ are chosen so that the linewidths of the resulting noise spectral densities of the uncoupled dressed qubit $T_1$ and $T_2$ processes and the mechanical resonator correspond to their measured values in the practical implementation we describe later in Sec.~\ref{sec_siliconNanoBeams}; $1/T_1 = 10$ Hz \cite{laucht2017}, $1/T_2 = 100$ Hz \cite{laucht2017}, and mechanical linewidth of $200$ Hz.
+In our case, $\hat{\rho}$ is the density matrix of the total qubit--mechanics system, the jump operators are $\hat{A}_1 = \sqrt{(n_\mathrm{th}+1)} \hat{a}$, $\hat{A}_2 =\sqrt{n_\mathrm{th}}\hat{a}^\dagger$ for the dissipation and heating of the mechanical resonator, $\hat{A}_3 = \hat{\sigma}_-$, $\hat{A}_4 = \hat{\sigma}_+$ for the qubit $T_1$ process, and $\hat{A}_5 = \hat{\sigma}_z$ for the qubit pure dephasing term, and the unitary part is governed by the dressed qubit--phonon Hamiltonian $\hat{H}^{qm}_{\rho}$ in Eq.~\eqref{dressedQubitH}.
+The decay rates $\kappa_k$ are chosen so that the linewidths of the resulting noise spectral densities of the uncoupled dressed qubit $T_1$ and $T_2$ processes and the mechanical resonator correspond to their measured values in the practical implementation we describe in Sec.~\ref{sec_siliconNanoBeams}; $1/T_1 = 10$ Hz \cite{laucht2017}, $1/T_2 = 100$ Hz \cite{laucht2017}, and mechanical linewidth of $100$ Hz.
+We have used equal relaxation and excitation rates $(\hat{\sigma}_-$, $\hat{\sigma}_+$) as the origin for these processes for the dressed qubit is the electromagnetic environment, which acts essentially like an infinite temperature bath for these frequencies \cite{muhonen2014,laucht2017}.

 From the solution of the master equation Eq.~\eqref{gksl}, we calculate the symmetrized spectral density $\bar{S}_{\hat{X}\hat{X}}(\omega) := [S_{\hat{X}\hat{X}}(\omega) + S_{\hat{X}\hat{X}}(-\omega)]/2$.
 Here